20 Days Uganda Grand Safari

-The 20 days Uganda grand safari is a typical example of comprehensive adventure, a lifetime opportunity for you to immerse yourself into the wilderness.
-It takes you around Uganda, covering all regions hence guaranteeing you epic adventures.
-From East to West, North to South, expect to be part of experiences of a lifetime such as white water rafting and boat cruise, hike to the triple Sipi Falls, game drives, gorilla trekking, chimpanzee trekking, cultural experiences and many others.
+The 20 days Uganda Grand Safari is a typical example of a comprehensive adventure.
+A lifetime opportunity for you to immerse yourself in the wilderness.
+It takes you around Uganda, covering all regions, guaranteeing epic adventures.
+From East to West, North to South, expect to be part of experiences of a lifetime, such as white water rafting and boat cruises.
+Hiking to the triple Sipi Falls, game drives, gorilla trekking, and chimpanzee trekking.
+Cultural experiences, and many others.
+Get ready to witness a variety of wildlife, from the big five to a diverse range of bird species, each offering a unique and thrilling experience.

-The main destinations to visit on our comprehensive Uganda safari include the Source of the Nile, Sipi Falls, Kidepo Valley National Park, Queen Elizabeth National Park, Bwindi Impenetrable National Park, Murchison Falls National Park and Lake Mburo National Park.
+The main destinations to visit on our comprehensive Uganda safari include the Source of the Nile, Sipi Falls, Kidepo Valley National Park, Queen Elizabeth National Park, Bwindi Impenetrable National Park, Murchison Falls National Park, and Lake Mburo National Park.
+Below is the detailed 20-day Uganda Grand Safari itinerary.

 Day 1: From Entebbe Airport (EBB) to the hotel

-You will use day one to travel from your home country to Uganda.
-Meet your driver guide at Entebbe Airport (EBB) for briefing about your trip and after, transfer to the hotel for evening relaxation.
+You will embark on a safe and comfortable journey from your home country to Uganda on day one.
+You can meet your experienced driver guide at Entebbe Airport (EBB) for a briefing about your trip and then transfer to the hotel for evening relaxation, knowing that you are in good hands.

-Entebbe Airport lies near Lake Victoria and for early arrivals, there is possibility of undertaking a city tour in and around Entebbe city.
-The most accessible tourist sites from Entebbe Airport (EBB) worth considering visiting on Entebbe city tour include Entebbe Botanical Gardens, Reptile village, Lake Victoria with a range of beautiful sand beaches and more.
+Entebbe Airport lies near Lake Victoria, and early arrivals can undertake a city tour in and around Entebbe.
+The most accessible tourist sites from Entebbe Airport (EBB) worth visiting on the Entebbe city tour include Entebbe Botanical Gardens, Reptile Village, Lake Victoria with a range of beautiful sand beaches, and more.

 Day 2: Source of the Nile tour

 After a leisurely breakfast, set off from Entebbe to Jinja to visit the Source of the Nile River.
-This is found in Eastern side of Uganda, about 1-2 hours’ drive and en-route, you drive through the cool Mabira Forest, a natural forest that is separated by the Kampala-Gulu highway.
-When you arrive at Jinja, relax, then you gather for briefing about guidelines for white water rafting experience.
-Start your adrenaline adventure afterwards, taking you through the Source of the Nile River water.
-Other activities that Jinja is popular for include quad biking, horseback riding, sundowner cruise, bungee jumping, mountain biking, kayaking and others.
+This is found on the Eastern side of Uganda.
+About a 1-2 hour drive, and en route, you drive through the calm Mabira Forest.
+A natural forest that is separated by the Kampala-Gulu highway.
+When you arrive at Jinja, relax, and then you gather for a briefing about the guidelines for the white water rafting experience.
+Start your adrenaline adventure.
+Later on, go through the Source of the Nile River water.
+Other activities that Jinja is popular for include quad biking, horseback riding, sundowner cruise, bungee jumping, mountain biking, kayaking, and others.

 Day 3: Jinja-Sipi Falls

-Enjoy a hefty breakfast, after, drive to the foothills of Mount Elgon for Sipi Falls expedition.
-You will have a relaxed afternoon or engage in other activities like abseiling, community visits and then get back to the lodge for overnight stay.
+Enjoy a hefty breakfast and drive to the foothills of Mount Elgon for the Sipi Falls expedition.
+You will have a relaxed afternoon or engage in other activities like abseiling and community visits, and then get back to the lodge for an overnight stay.

 Day 4: Sipi waterfalls hike & transfer to Moroto

-A hefty breakfast early morning, after, get out of the lodge and set off for a guided hike to triple Sipi Falls.
-These waterfalls are situated right at the foothills of Mt.
-Elgon and they form series of falls, which vary depending the altitude.
-The overall trekking adventure to the Sipi Falls takes about 3 hours and you will be navigating through the local communities.
-Take note that, these falls vary with the longest dropping at a height of 100m, 75m and 85m.
+A hefty breakfast early in the morning, after which, get out of the lodge and set off for a guided hike to Triple Sipi Falls.
+These waterfalls are at the foothills of Mt.
+Elgon and form a series of falls, varying depending on the altitude.
+The trekking adventure to the Sipi Falls takes about 3 hours, and you will navigate the local communities.
+These falls vary, with the longest dropping at a height of 100m, 75m, and 85m.

-After your visit to these charming natural wonders, return to the lodge near the Sipi Falls and you will have lunch.
-Check out and drive to Moroto to check in at the hotel awaiting the next day’s activities including cultural experience from Karamojong community.
+After you visit these charming natural wonders, return to the lodge near the Sipi Falls, and you will have lunch.
+Check out and drive to Moroto to check in at the hotel, awaiting the next day’s activities, including a cultural experience from the Karamojong community.

 Day 5: Guided nature walk & cultural visit

-Leisurely breakfast early morning, after, leave your accommodation for day walk to Mount Moroto (3085m).
-This is the highest point in Karamoja and it is ancient volcano, comprising of many peaks each offering great adventure.
-Karamojong community visit will be done after the hike to the top of Mount Moroto.
-This will be in the afternoon and you will have a deep insight into the Karamojong daily lifestyle, traditions, cultures, dances, music performances and others.
-The Karamojong share a lot with the Maasai in Kenya.
+After a leisurely breakfast in the early morning, leave your accommodation for a day walk to Mount Moroto (3085m), the highest point in Karamoja.
+This ancient volcano, comprising many peaks, offers great adventure.
+The Karamojong community visit will be done after the hike to the top of Mount Moroto.
+This will be in the afternoon, and you’ll have a deep insight into the Karamojong people’s daily lifestyle, traditions, cultures, dances, music performances, and more.
+The Karamojong share much with the Masai in Kenya, making it a unique and respectful cultural experience.

-Leave Moroto for Kidepo Valley National Park to check in at the lodge for relaxation and to have lunch.
-Kidepo lies at the extreme Northeast, and it sits on the land area of 1442sq.kms in Karamoja region.
-The area is rugged and semi-arid, offering refuge to 4 of the big 5 game; lions, leopards, buffaloes, elephants, antelopes, giraffes, zebras, 475 bird species and more.
-During afternoon game drive, most of these wild animals will be encountered and after, you will return to have a relaxed, dinner evening at the lodge.
+Leave Moroto for Kidepo Valley National Park, a haven for wildlife enthusiasts.
+This park, located in the extreme Northeast, is rugged and semi-arid, offering refuge to 4 of the big five game: lions, leopards, buffalo, elephants, antelopes, giraffes, zebras, 475 bird species, and more.
+During the afternoon game drive, you’ll have the chance to encounter most of these wild animals, making it a thrilling experience for wildlife lovers.

 Day 7: Game drive – full day in Kidepo

-Have breakfast, and after, meet your driver guide fully prepared for a full day game drive.
-You will explore the park’s diverse wildlife including the big game, antelopes, giraffes, warthogs, birds, caracals, aardwolves, cheetahs and more.
-In the morning, you will leave with some packed lunch to enjoy in the wilderness while sighting more wildlife species.
+You can have breakfast, and after, meet your driver guide, who is fully prepared for a full-day game drive.
+You will explore the park’s diverse wildlife.
+They include: the big game, antelopes, giraffes, warthogs, birds, caracals, aardwolves, cheetahs, and more.
+In the morning, you will leave with a packed lunch to enjoy in the wilderness while seeing more wildlife species—an exceptional day on your 20-Day Uganda Grand Safari.

-Transfer from Kidepo to Murchison Falls National Park, Uganda’s only park situated in the Northwestern part of the country.
-Murchison Falls N/P is one of Uganda’s popular parks and a home to one the world’s powerful falls, Murchison Falls where it takes its name.
-The 3840sq.kms Murchison National Park shelters diversity of wildlife including buffaloes, elephants, leopards, lions, antelopes, crocodiles, hippos, 451 bird species and others.
+Transfer from Kidepo to Murchison Falls National Park, Uganda’s only park, in the country’s north.
+You will be transferred in a customized safari Land Cruiser for a comfortable and safe journey.
+Murchison Falls National Park is one of Uganda’s most popular parks and is home to one of the world’s mightiest falls.
+Murchison National Park shelters diverse wildlife, including buffalo, elephants, leopards, lions, antelopes, crocodiles, hippos, and bird species.

-Day 9: Game drive, launch cruise -full day experiences at Murchison Falls NP
+Day 9: Game drive, launch cruise -full day experiences at Murchison Falls National Park

-Early morning game drive in Murchison Falls National Park will start before sunrise and you will be visiting the Northern tracks.
-The long game drive takes 2-3 hours and in a 4×4 tourist vehicle, you will clearly see wildlife such as lions, giraffes, leopards, buffaloes, birds, warthogs, elephants, etc.
+An early morning game drive in Murchison Falls National Park will start before sunrise, and you will visit the northern tracks.
+The long game drive takes 2-3 hours, and in a 4×4 tourist vehicle, you will see wildlife such as lions, giraffes, leopards, buffalo, birds, warthogs, and elephants.

-Afternoon activities begin after lunch and relaxation.
-You will be taking a boat cruise to the bottom of the falls and this is expected to go for 2-3 hours.
-Navigating on the Victoria Nile means a great opportunity to watch lots of crocodiles, hippos, aquatic birds, buffaloes and many other wildlife.
-An addition of hike to the top of the falls will be enjoyed that is if the water levels are low.
+After lunch and relaxation, afternoon activities begin.
+You will take a boat cruise to the bottom of the falls, which is expected to last 2-3 hours.
+Navigating the Victoria Nile is an excellent opportunity to watch crocodiles, hippos, aquatic birds, buffalo, and other wildlife.
+If the water levels are low, a hike to the top of the falls will also be enjoyed.

-Wake up early morning, enjoy breakfast and after, set off for an exciting boat cruise, a recreational activity that takes you through the Nile Delta.
+Wake up early in the morning, enjoy breakfast, and then set off for an exciting boat cruise, a recreational activity that takes you through the Nile Delta.
 It is at the Nile Delta where the Victoria Nile empties its water into Lake Albert.
-At the river banks, lots of birds can be spotted including the shoebill stork and overall journey takes 2-4 hours.
-Other wildlife species include hippos, crocodiles, etc. When you return, lunch will be provided and later, set off for an afternoon game drive -optional.
+Many birds can be spotted at the river banks, including the shoebill stork, and the overall journey takes 2-4 hours.
+Other wildlife species include hippos, crocodiles, etc. When you return, lunch will be provided, and later, set off for an afternoon game drive -optional.

-Day 11: Kibale National Park from Murchison Falls N/P
+Day 11: Kibale National Park from Murchison Falls National Park

-Exit Murchison Falls National Park (MFNP) for Kibale Forest a home to 13 primate species, 1500 chimpanzees, reptiles, 375 bird species, butterflies and flora.
-Lying in Albertine area in Western Uganda, Kibale spans to cover about 795sq.kms and offers the best of chimpanzee tracking.
-En-route lunch offer will be at the hotel or restaurant at Fort Portal tourism city.
+Exit Murchison Falls National Park (MFNP) for Kibale Forest, home to 13 primate species, 1500 chimpanzees, reptiles, 375 bird species, butterflies, and flora.
+Lying in the Albertine area in Western Uganda, Kibale covers about 795 sq. km and offers the best chimpanzee tracking.
+Lunch will be en route to the hotel or a restaurant in Fort Portal, a tourist city.

 Day 12: Kibale chimp trekking

-Your morning will be dedicated for chimpanzee tracking in Kibale National Park, 2-4 hours with the park guide leading you through.
-A visit to see chimpanzees starts after briefing about chimpanzee tracking rules at Kanyanchu.
-In Kibale alone, there are over 1500 chimpanzees and these apes share about 98% of their DNA with human beings making them our closest cousins in the wild.
+Your morning will be dedicated to chimpanzee tracking in Kibale National Park, 2-4 hours with the park guide leading you through.
+A visit to see chimpanzees starts after a briefing about chimpanzee tracking rules at Kanyanchu.
+In Kibale alone, there are over 1500 chimpanzees.
+These apes share about 98% of their DNA with humans, making them our closest cousins in the wild.

-In addition to chimpanzees, many other primates live here and can be spotted including red tailed monkeys, gray cheeked mangabeys, l’hoest monkeys, red colobus monkeys, bush babies, black and white colobus monkeys.
-The park also supports up to 375 bird species including the green breasted pitta.
+In addition to chimpanzees, many other primates live here and can be spotted.
+They include red-tailed, gray-cheeked mangabeys, L’hoests, red colobus, bush babies, and black and white colobus monkeys.
+The park also supports up to 375 bird species, including the green-breasted pitta.

-The afternoon is spared for Bigodi wetland walk after you have had lunch.
-The swamp walk will have you exposed to more primates including baboons, red colobus monkeys, l’hoest monkeys, black and white colobus monkeys, birds like the Great blue turacos.
+The afternoon is spared for the Bigodi wetland walk after you have had lunch.
+The swamp walk will expose you to more primates, including baboons, red colobus monkeys, L’hoest’s monkeys, black and white colobus monkeys, and birds like the Great blue turacos.
+What a day on your 20 Days Uganda Grand Safari!

-Day 13: Queen Elizabeth N/P for a game viewing tour
+Day 13: Queen Elizabeth National Park for a game viewing tour

-Enjoy a leisurely breakfast, after, set off for Queen Elizabeth National Park and en-route, don’t forget to capture pictures of the Crater Lakes.
-At the background, you will be viewing the Rwenzori Mountain ranges and at a distance, the sweeping plains of Queen Elizabeth N. Park.
+Enjoy a leisurely breakfast.
+Later on, set off for Queen Elizabeth National Park and the route.
+Do not forget to capture pictures of the Crater Lakes.
+In the background, you will be viewing the Rwenzori Mountain ranges and at a distance, the sweeping plains of Queen Elizabeth National Park.

-Queen Elizabeth National Park is an extensive savanna protected area and it is the 2nd biggest park in Uganda.
-Over 3840sq.kms is what this park covers and hosts a huge profusion of wildlife including 620 bird species, about 100 mammal species primates inclusive, reptiles, and others.
-Relax for long day or enjoy sights of animals while at your lodge.
+Queen Elizabeth National Park is an extensive savanna protected area, and it is the 2nd biggest park in Uganda.
+Over 3840 sq. km is what this park covers and hosts a huge profusion of wildlife, including 620 bird species, about 100 mammal species, primates, reptiles, and others.
+Relax for a long day or enjoy sights of animals while at your lodge.

-Day 14: Game drive, launch cruise – Queen Elizabeth N/P full day experiences
+Day 14: Game drive, launch cruise – Queen Elizabeth National Park full-day experiences

-Enjoy breakfast early morning, after, your day at Queen Elizabeth National Park is dedicated for a game drive and boat cruise.
-A game drive starts early morning before the sun rises and you will be driven through Kasenyi, a long game track that will offer exceptional view of wildlife such as lions, buffaloes, elephants, leopards, warthogs, antelopes and many others.
-The morning game drive session takes 2-3 hours and you will get back for lunch.
+I hope you enjoy breakfast early in the morning.
+After that, your day at Queen Elizabeth National Park is dedicated to a game drive and a boat cruise.
+A game drive starts early in the morning before the sun rises.
+You will be driven through Kasenyi, a long game track.
+It will offer an exceptional view of wildlife such as lions, buffalo, elephants, leopards, warthogs, and antelopes.
+The morning game drive session takes 2-3 hours, and you will get back for lunch.

-The second activity to be done in afternoon and that will be a launch or boat cruise and this is expected to go for 2-3 hours.
-Expected aquatic life to be spotted on Kazinga boat cruise include hippos, crocodiles, birds plus elephants, buffaloes as they cool themselves along the shores/banks.
+The second activity is to be done in the afternoon.
+It will be a launch or boat cruise, which is expected to last 2-3 hours.
+Aquatic life expected to be spotted on the Kazinga boat cruise includes hippos, crocodiles, birds, elephants, and buffalo as they cool themselves along the shores.

 Day 15: Transfer to Kyambura Gorge for chimpanzee tracking & Ishasha tour

 Chimpanzee tracking tour in Queen Elizabeth N/Park involves transferring to Kyambura Gorge.
-This is a natural wonder of its own, also referred to as Valley of Apes.
-This is a home to not only chimpanzee communities, but also other primates and you will keep an eye on them while on a 2-4 hours’ chimpanzee tracking adventure.
-These include black and white colobus, red tailed monkeys, baboons, vervet monkeys, etc.
+This is a natural wonder of its own, also referred to as the Valley of Apes.
+This is a home to not only chimpanzee communities, but also other primates, and you will keep an eye on them while on a 2-4 hours’ chimpanzee tracking adventure.
+These include black and white colobus, red-tailed monkeys, baboons, vervet monkeys, etc.

-Return from Kyambura Gorge forest to meet your driver guide.
-From Kyambura Gorge, connect to Ishasha sector, a renowned sector to see the tree climbing lions.
-These can be watched during a short game drive and in addition, several other animal species will be encountered.
+Return from the Kyambura Gorge forest to meet your driver guide.
+From Kyambura Gorge, connect to the Ishasha sector.
+The sector is renowned for seeing the tree-climbing lions.
+These can be watched during a short game drive, and several other animal species will be encountered.

-Day 16: Bwindi Impenetrable N/P, Uganda gorilla trekking
+Day 16: Bwindi Impenetrable National Park, Uganda, gorilla trekking

-Have the best of an African cup of tea/coffee, after, drive Bwindi Impenetrable National Park – BINP.
-The park is found in the Southwestern side of Uganda and it is where 459 of the world’s 1063 mountain gorillas all live, sharing the same habitat with chimpanzees, forest elephants, colobus monkeys, 360 bird species and butterflies.
+Have the best African cup of tea or coffee and drive to Bwindi Impenetrable National Park (BINP).
+The park is located in the southwestern part of Uganda.
+It is where 459 of the world’s 1063 mountain gorillas live.
+They share the same habitat with chimpanzees, forest elephants, colobus monkeys, 360 bird species, and butterflies.

 Day 17: Day to enjoy gorilla trekking

-Gorilla trekking in Bwindi Impenetrable National Park is a long day adventure and today, you will spend from 2-6 hours.
-4 regions in Bwindi all have fully habituated gorilla families, and in total, 20 groups are open for tourism.
-You will be allocated to only one gorilla family and you will visit as a group of 8pax.
-Maximum, one hour will be spent face to face with gorillas, and it includes taking photos, learning their daily behaviors, carefully observe their body gestures.
-Return to the lodge afterwards for relaxation, lunch and in the evening, add on Batwa cultural experience (optional).
+This is one of the highlights of the 20 Days Uganda Grand Safari.
+Gorilla trekking in Bwindi Impenetrable National Park is a long day adventure, and today, you will spend 2-6 hours.
+Four regions in Bwindi have fully habituated gorilla families, and 20 groups are open for tourism.
+You will be allocated to only one gorilla family and visit as a group of 8 people.
+Maximum, one hour will be spent face to face with gorillas, including taking photos, learning their daily behaviors, and carefully observing their body gestures.
+Return to the lodge afterwards for relaxation and lunch, and in the evening, add a Batwa cultural experience (optional).

 A hefty breakfast, after, exit Bwindi National Park for Lake Bunyonyi or Lake Mutanda for relaxation.
-Lake Bunyonyi is a beautiful natural water Lake, with 29 island and it is one water Lake that is free of hippos, crocodiles, hence an ideal swimming spot.
-A range of activities are offered here but the popular ones include boat ride taking you to the different islands of your choice, cultural or community visit, zip lining, birding, etc. In the evening after boat ride, you may decide to relax at the lodge or swim.
+Lake Bunyonyi is a beautiful natural water Lake.
+It has 29 islands and is one large Lake free of hippos and crocodiles, an ideal swimming spot.
+A range of activities is offered here.
+But the popular ones include a boat ride taking you to the different islands you choose—cultural or community visit, zip lining, birding, etc. After a boat ride, you may relax at the lodge or swim in the evening.

 Day 19: Lake Mburo National Park for wildlife encounter

-Visit Lake Mburo National Park to have another session of wildlife experience.
-The park lies in Western Uganda, 4 hours’ drive from Kampala.
-You will have a boat cruise in the evening on Lake Mburo and keenly observe hippos, crocodiles, aquatic birds. or go horseback riding to see diversity of wildlife such as zebras, giraffes, antelopes like topis, elands, bush bucks, waterbucks, birds and more.
+Visit Lake Mburo National Park to have another wildlife experience.
+The park lies in Western Uganda, a four-hour drive from Kampala.
+In the evening, you will have a boat cruise on Lake Mburo and keenly observe hippos, crocodiles, and aquatic birds.
+Alternatively, you can go horseback riding to see the diversity of wildlife, such as zebras, giraffes, and antelopes like topis.

-Wake up early morning, set off for a guided nature walk in Lake Mburo or game drive to see more savanna and grazers that live here.
-After, get back and you will check out of the accommodation and transfer to Entebbe or Kampala, marking the end of 20 days Uganda grand safari.
+Wake up early in the morning, set off for a guided nature walk in Lake Mburo or a game drive to see more of the savanna and the grazers here.
+After getting back, you will check out of the accommodation.
+Transfer to Entebbe or Kampala, marking the end of 20 days Uganda grand safari.

 Popular Safaris